bartkessels/Backing/readme.md

 There are some things we want get up and running to make life easier for the developers of Backing, mostly for distributing the application.

-- Setup an automated CD pipeline
-- Setup CI for Windows machine
 - Setup GUI test framework

 ## 4. Required packages